Curious and beautiful Dunedin

-The 28 hectares of trees and park-land in the city’s Botanic Gardens, located just a few hundred metres from lecture theatres, is a popular lunch-time venue with students and staff.
-And there are sporting facilities of an international standard to cater to any discipline.
+The Botanic Garden's 28 hectares of trees and park-land is located a few hundred metres from lecture theatres, and is a popular lunchtime venue with students and staff.

 Dunedin has an iconic style.
 Visit the studios of the country’s top designers; browse the contemporary designer boutiques, artisan jewellery workshops and the hidden delights of our vintage shopping precinct.